notken12/arcadecord/README.md

 7. The server notifies the website when other players finish their turns and gives an updated state of the game.
 8. The Discord bot will send messages about events such as players finishing turns and when the game is over.

-## Example game

-See the example game in the `/server/games/types/example` folder.
-This is the easiest way to get started with making an Arcadecord game.

 ## Discord bot

 For the bot we are using Discord.js.
-The Discord application credentials (bot token, client secret, client id) are stored in `.env` files.
+The Discord application credentials (bot token, client secret, client id) are stored in the `/.env` file.
 The files are private and will need to be shared with you before you can run the program.

 The main script for the bot is `/bot/bot.js`.
 Each interaction (commands, buttons, select menus) has its own script within the `/bot` folder.

 ## Game server

-The games running in the server are managed from `/games/gamesManager.js`.
+Games are stored in a MongoDB database in the cloud.
+The game state is represented using JSON and any time the game is interacted with, the server gets the game from the database, performs the actions, and saves the updated state.

 ### `Game.js`